 Fiery, filling chili, piping hot cornbread, and a big tossed salad are the perfect ingredients for a relaxing weekend party with old friends.
 Add salsa or guacamole and chips to start the party and a smooth, soothing bread pudding to end it, and you’ve got yourself a great evening.

-Not everyone likes their chili hot and spicy so you might want to make two batches -- one flammable, the other milder!
+Not everyone likes their chili hot and spicy so you might want to make two batches -- one mild, the other nearly flammable!

 Plan Ahead and Make the Chili